Eldalie/DataViz/ProcessBook.md

 To improve our our visualization we could have added the link to the corresponding song via a music platform.
 Some additional interactions with the streamgraph could have been added.
 Also it would be a good idea to add more transition after each events so the navigation can be smoother.

+## Peer assessment

+Paul

+- Preparation : My teammates were ready each tuesday to debate for hours about the projects
+- Contribution : Yes we separated the different tasks based on our skills
+- Respect for other's ideas : Yes the art of criticizing with respect
+- Flexibility : Yes flexible enough